When You Actually "Need" A Pedicure & Why Winter Is Not A Great Time To Skip It

 AdvertisementADVERTISEMENT

 There's no universal prescription to how often you should get pedicures.
-"Needs will vary from person to person," explains Dr. Stern.
+"Needs will vary person to person," explains Dr Stern.
 "Some people naturally produce more calluses or participate in activities that create a lot of friction at the feet and friction produces calluses."
-If you're in the latter camp, prone to calluses, "then you may want to adhere to a regular, year-round pedicure routine," offers Stern.
+If you're in the latter camp, prone to calluses, then you may want to adhere to a regular, year-round pedicure routine, offers Stern.

 But what does a year-round pedicure routine look like?
-Here, Dr. Stern takes us through the best advice and most important considerations when treating your feet to a pedicure.
+Here, Dr Stern takes us through the best advice and most important considerations when treating your feet to a wintertime pedicure.

 Take off toenail polish every three weeks